Guidelines for Storing Breast Milk

 Unfortunately, there is not a lot of research about how storage containers affect human milk.
 One study showed that the leukocytes in milk (the live cells that transfer immunity from you to your baby) sticks to the side of glass containers, but subsequent research showed greater numbers of leukocytes in glass containers than in plastic, as the cells were released from the sides of the containers over time.
 Research has also shown a loss of antibodies and fat in milk that is stored in plastic bags, but this information applies only to disposable plastic nurser bags, the thin ones you can buy at most stores to use with baby bottles.
 If you do choose to store your milk in these, use two bags to protect against breakage and “freezer burn.”
 Use twist ties to close the bags.

-Plastic bags specially designed for freezing expressed human milk are available from many companies that specialize in products for breastfeeding mothers and babies.
+Plastic bags specially designed for freezing and storing breast milk are available from many companies that specialize in products for breastfeeding mothers and babies.
 These bags are sturdier than those used in baby bottles and have self-closures that are easier to seal and label.
 They do a better job of protecting milk components than nurser bags.
 Some types can be attached directly to your pump.
 Plastic storage bags are available from The LLLI Catalog.

 The information currently available suggests that glass or hard-sided plastic containers (the kind of plastic that is clear, not cloudy) provide the best protection for nutrients and immunities.
 Hard containers should have secure, one-piece tops.
 If your baby is getting a lot of his nourishment directly at the breast, you don’t need to be as concerned about nutrient loss through freezing and contact with storage containers as you do if your baby is getting only expressed milk and not nursing directly at the breast.

 Convenience is another issue, and opinions will vary.
 Plastic bags take up less room in the freezer and are one-use items, so there’s no dishwashing involved.
-However, filling them and pouring milk out of them can be awkward.
+However, filling them and pouring milk out of them can be awkward and a concern when storing breast milk.

 When you are pumping milk for a full-term, healthy baby, you do not need to worry about sterilizing storage containers or pump parts.
 Wash your storage containers in hot soapy water, and wash your hands thoroughly with soap and water before you pump.
 Check the manufacturer’s instructions for information on washing parts of the pump.
 Storage containers and parts of some pumps can be washed in a dishwasher.

-Mothers who are pumping milk for a sick or hospitalized baby will need to be more careful about milk handling and sterilization procedures.
+Mothers who are pumping and storing breast milk for a sick or hospitalized baby will need to be more careful about milk handling and sterilization procedures.

 Freezer or refrigerator?
 How quickly does human milk spoil?